dotnet/runtime/docs/design/security/System.HashCode.md

 If there is a need to add these types into a dictionary safely, there are several options available.
 [The `Dictionary<TKey, TValue>` security design doc](System.Collections.Generic.Dictionary.md) covers this in more detail, including contemplating changes to the dictionary data structures to improve resiliency.

-Assuming there is not an appetite for changing the internal layout of dictionary instances, and assuming the ecosystem as a whole would benefit from being able to compute collision-resistant digests over a wide collection of types, one might consider addressing this through a series of new interfaces.
+Assuming there is not an appetite for changing the internal layout of dictionary instances, and assuming the broader ecosystem would benefit from being able to compute collision-resistant digests over a wide collection of types, one might consider addressing this through a series of new interfaces.

 ```cs
 interface IHashable